Updated July 27, 2023

 Understanding where security risks lie is the first step in becoming a cyber-savvy traveler.
 There are three main risk areas: compromised travel sites, physical threats, and connectivity interference.

-Another cyber threat affects actual legitimate websites with an ad or link that is compromised with malware.
-The visitor clicks on the ad or link assuming it’s trusted due to its association with the legitimate site, and are led to a compromised website ready to scrape sensitive data.
+Another cyber threat affects actual legitimate websites.
+Hackers post an ad or link that is compromised with malware on the legitimate site.
+The visitor clicks on the ad or link assuming it’s credible due to its association with the trusted site and are led to a compromised website ready to scrape sensitive data.

 Physical threats are probably the most common travel security risks that come to mind.
 Lost or stolen devices are a serious cyber threat.
 When navigating through airports, train stations, or bus terminals with multiple bags and other companions – even children – with their bags, it is tough to keep track of everything.
 Misplacing a phone or leaving a device unattended in a bag even for just a moment can be enough time for an opportunistic cyber thief.